-(Last Updated on : 09/11/2013)
+(Last Updated on : 07-11-2019)

-Henry Louis Vivian Derozio was known as a fiery teacher and poet.
-It was Derozio who had inspired a group of young people into the spirit of Renaissance and it was this young group who had pioneered the Renaissance Movement in Bengal.
-Although he was of Anglo-Indian origin he was filled with a patriotic spirit for Bengal.
-Derozio was born to Francis Derozio on 18th of April in the year 1809.
-He was born at Entally-Puddapukur of Kolkata and during his childhood had attended the Dhurramtallah Academy School.
-Right from his childhood Derozio was a star pupil and excelled in subjects like History
+).
+It was Derozio who had inspired a group of young people into the spirit of Renaissance and it was this young group who had pioneered the Renaissance Movement in Bengal

+Henry Louis Vivian Derozio was born to Francis Derozio on 18th of April in the year 1809.
+He was born at Entally-Paddapukur of Kolkata and during his childhood had attended the Dhurramtallah Academy School.
+Right from his childhood, Derozio was a star pupil and excelled in subjects like History

 during his stay in Bhagalpur

 Being inspired by Derozio all his students had started questioning the rituals of Hindu religion as a result a massive backlash had taken place against him in the Hindu society because almost everywhere his students had started protesting the orthodox Hindu religion.
 Due to such a revolutionary attitude Derozio was expelled from the Hindu College by Radhakanta Deb.
-But even after expulsion Derozio continued his interaction with his students and helped them by taking out several newspapers challenging the uselessness of some of the Hindu customs.
+But even after expulsion Derozio continued his interaction with his students and helped them by taking out several newspapers challenging the uselessness of some of the Hindu customs

 As a poet Derozio was strongly influenced by the English poet Byron and accordingly had written many of his poems following the romantic style.
 Sometimes Derozio used the pseudonym of “Juvenis”.
-Most of Derozio's poems had adopted the Vatican style and vividly expressed the story of the Indian land.
+Most of Derozios poems had adopted the Vatican style and vividly expressed the story of the Indian land.
 Many of his poems also voiced a nationalist spirit and an anti-imperialist fervour.
 This is because he had immense love for his country India and wanted to emancipate it from all troubles.
 The rationalist philosophy of Derozio was adopted by him from voracious readings of Thomas Paine, David Hume and Jeremy Bentham.

+Henry Louis Vivian Derozio wrote many wonderful poems in English before his untimely death.
 Some of the famous poems written by Derozio were, “The Fakeer of Jungheera”, “To India My Native Land”, “The Song of the Hindustanee Minstrel”, “The Golden Vase” and a lot more.
 All these poems of Derozio till today are read with passion and love.

-Henry Louis Vivian Derozio had passed away at a very early age of 22 in 1831 AD on December 26th leaving behind his lineage of rationality and free spirit.
-It is true that the sudden death of Derozio was a shock to the people of the country but his enlightenment had changed the outlook of the Hindu Community.
+Henry Louis Vivian Derozio had passed away in 1831 AD on December 26th leaving behind his lineage of rationality and free spirit.
+He died of cholera